tdurieux/anonymous_github/README.md

 configured upstream. `npm run test:ui` rebuilds the assets and runs the frontend regression and DOM interaction tests. `npm run build` also builds the UI for production.

+The initial bundle contains the Vue app.
+Markdown extensions load on content routes; PDF.js, Ace, and notebook support load when their viewers mount.
+Org support loads in the repository explorer, and Mermaid loads only when a diagram is encountered.
+These libraries use hashed URLs and load once per tab.

+The Docker build compiles the same bundles and copies them, the asset manifest, and document-worker assets into the runtime image.
+The Compose app serves these assets directly; no frontend development server is needed.